 Henry

-We had a feeling he would reappear back on Alki Beach because he is just too thin to swim for great lengths of time - and so he did.
+We had a feeling he would reappear shortly to the south on Alki Beach - and so he did.
 Volunteer Betsy spotted him at the very north end of the beach.
 We schlepped cones, stakes and sandwich boards and established yet another perimeter around the pup who was resting at the tideline.
 In the photo above, he does the banana pose, regulating his body temperature.
 Skittles didn’t stay long, though, and as some waves lapped at him, he turned and swam south.

-Skittles is terribly, terribly thin and has some minor flipper wounds.
+Skittles is terribly, terribly thin, has some minor flipper wounds and it looks as though he has been scratching his chest.
 If you see a pup on shore, please call our hotline immediately @ 206-905-7325 (SEAL).
 We are keeping a close eye on his health.

 Seal superhero rescues Spanky